open-policy-agent/opa/docs/content/policy-testing.md

 PASS: 1/1
 ```

-In simple cases, a built-in function can also be replaced with a value, as in
+In simple cases, a function can also be replaced with a value, as in

 ```live:with_keyword_builtins/tests/value:module:read_only
 test_allow_value {